Get

 How Many Dogs Are You Allowed to Own?
 Location & Legalities Explained

 For most pet parents, one dog is all they need.
-But for some of us, even two pooches aren’t enough.
-True, owning multiple dogs can be a lot of work, yet it’s well worth it!
-But wait—what does the government have to say about this?
-Is there a limit to how many pups you can legally have?
+However, for some of us, even two pups aren’t enough.
+Owning multiple dogs can be a lot of work, yet it’s well worth it!
+You may be interested in learning how many canines you can legally own.

 This depends on the city that you live in.
-Some towns only allow a person to own 2–3 dogs, while others say you’re free to have four.
+Some towns only allow a person to own 2 to 3 dogs, while others say you’re free to have four.
 If you live in the countryside, there won’t be any legal restrictions regarding canine citizens.
 What penalties should you expect?
 How do you avoid them?
 Let’s dig a bit deeper and figure this out!

 Dog Ownership: What You Need to Know

 Animals in the US are considered personal property.
 That’s why you’re often asked to provide proof of ownership for the dog (or any other pet, for that matter).
 So, how does legal ownership work?
-It’s not that complicated, really.
-If you got the pooch from a local shelter, the adoption record should be enough.
-Veterinary records can also help prove that you are, indeed, the owner.
+The adoption record should be enough if you got the dog from a local shelter.
+Veterinary records can also help prove that you are the owner.

 Or you can just take a short video that features you with the dog.
-These days, microchips and tags are becoming more popular as they make it easier to travel with pets.
-And one more thing: as the owner, you will be responsible for the havoc caused by the doggo.
-We’re talking about injuries (like the dog biting someone) and damages (broken gadgets, devoured pillows, and so on).
+These days, microchips and tags are becoming more popular since they make it easier to travel with pets.
+Dog owners should also realize that they’re responsible for any damages or injuries caused by their pets.

 golden retriever dogs lying on the floor with their owner at home